MaterializeInc/materialize/doc/user/content/sql/create-materialized-view.md

 ---
 title: "CREATE MATERIALIZED VIEW"
-description: "`CREATE MATERIALIZED VIEW` creates a materialized view, which Materialize will incrementally maintain as updates occur to the underlying data."
+description: "`CREATE MATERIALIZED VIEW` defines a view that is persisted in durable storage and incrementally updated as new data arrives."
 menu:
   main:
     parent: 'commands'
 ---

-`CREATE MATERIALIZED VIEW` creates a materialized view, which lets you retrieve incrementally updated results of a `SELECT` query very quickly.
-Despite the simplicity of creating a materialized view, it's Materialize's most powerful feature.

-## Conceptual framework

-`CREATE MATERIALIZED VIEW` computes and maintains the results of a `SELECT` query in memory.
-For more information, see [Key Concepts: Materialized views](/overview/key-concepts/#materialized-views).
+`CREATE MATERIALIZED VIEW` defines a view that is persisted in durable storage and incrementally updated as new data arrives.

+A materialized view specifies a [cluster](/overview/key-concepts/#clusters) that is tasked with keeping its results up-to-date, but **can be referenced in any cluster**.
+This allows you to effectively decouple the computational resources used for view maintenance from the resources used for query serving.

 ## Syntax